Lean manufacturing: Evolution in the rest of the world

 At least some of audience's stirring had to do with a perceived clash between the new just-in-time regime and manufacturing resource planning (MRP II), a computer software-based system of manufacturing planning and control which had become prominent in industry in the 1960s and 1970s.
 Debates in professional meetings on just-in-time vs. MRP II were followed by published articles, one of them titled, "The Rise and Fall of Just-in-Time".
 Less confrontational was Walt Goddard's, "Kanban Versus MRP II—Which Is Best for You?" in 1982.
 Four years later, Goddard had answered his own question with a book advocating just-in-time.
 Among the best known of MRP II's advocates was George Plossl, who authored two articles questioning just-in-time's kanban planning method and the "japanning of America".
 But, as with Goddard, Plossl later wrote that "JIT is a concept whose time has come".

 Just-in-time/TPS implementations may be found in many case-study articles from the 1980s and beyond.
-An article in a 1984 issue of Inc. magazine relates how Omark Industries (chain saws, ammunition, log loaders, etc.) emerged as an extensive just-in-time implementer under its US home-grown name ZIPS (zero inventory production system).
+An article in a 1984 issue of Inc. magazine relates how Omark Industries (chain saws, ammunition, log loaders, etc.) emerged as an extensive just-in-time implementer under its US home-grown name ZIPS, or "zero inventory production system".
 At Omark's mother plant in Portland, Oregon, after the work force had received 40 hours of ZIPS training, they were "turned loose" and things began to happen.
 A first step was to "arbitrarily eliminate a week's lead time [after which] things ran smoother.
 'People asked that we try taking another week's worth out.'
 After that, ZIPS spread throughout the plant's operations 'like an amoeba.'"
 The article also notes that Omark's 20 other plants were similarly engaged in ZIPS, beginning with pilot projects.
 For example, at one of Omark's smaller plants making drill bits in Mesabi, Minnesota, "large-size drill inventory was cut by 92%, productivity increased by 30%, scrap and rework ... dropped 20%, and lead time ... from order to finished product was slashed from three weeks to three days."
 The Inc. article states that companies using just-in-time the most extensively include "the Big Four, Hewlett-Packard, Motorola, Westinghouse Electric, General Electric, Deere & Company, and Black and Decker".